danielshort3/Chatbot-LoRA-RAG/README.md

 4. `python scripts/finetune.py`
 5. `python -m vgj_chat`

 The base model requires an access token.
-Pass it with `--hf-token` or set the `VGJ_HF_TOKEN` environment variable.
+Set the token in `VGJ_HF_TOKEN` (or pass `--hf-token` when launching the chat).
+The helper scripts read the same variable so ensure it is exported before running them.
 A CUDA‑enabled GPU is recommended for the indexing and fine‑tuning steps and should have at least 16 GB of memory.

 ## LoRA adapter